FlorentMetz/FlorentMetz.github.io/_posts/2015-07-29-Deploying-symfony-project-with-capifony.markdown

 cap production deploy
 {% endhighlight %}

-If you change the logger.level to Logger::IMPORTANT, the output of your capifony deployment will look a bit sexier than the other levels
+If you change the `logger.level` to `Logger::IMPORTANT`, the output of your capifony deployment will look a bit sexier than the other levels

 ![Capifony deployment in IMPORTANT level]({{ site.url }}/images/posts/capifony-deployment.png)